KankakeeCommunityCollege/newsroom/_posts/2025-07-31-courses-for-the-love-of-learning.md

 Kankakee Community College will continue its celebration of 10 years of Lifelong Learning Institute programming at the fall kick-off and information session, 10 a.m. - noon Thursday, Aug.
 28 in the KCC Iroquois Room.

 The special guest speaker Aug.
-28 will be Dana Arseneau from Riverside Healthcare, presenting “Staying Safe as We Age: Why Injuries Happen and How to Prevent Them.”
+28 will be Dana Arseneau from Riverside Healthcare, presenting “Staying Safe as We Age: Why Injuries Happen & How to Prevent Them.”

 Registration and course information will be available.
 The event is free and open to the public.